-Healthcare is changing: however, the role of Clinical Medical Assistant (CMA) is versatile healthcare member and is one of the most important members of the success in physician practice.
-Clinical Medical Assistant skills perform may vary among medical offices.
-The education and training is exciting field of medical assisting and this program will prepare students for a variety of clinical and administrative skills, making the CMAs essential part of the health care team.
-According to data from 2012 with the Bureau of Labor Statistics, the average clinical medical assistant earned \$14.69 an hour, which equates to \$30,550 a year.
-The job outlook for this profession is 29% between 2012 and 2022, which is much faster than the national average.
-If you get the right education for this career, prospect students should have no trouble finding a job once the student completed the course.
+Healthcare is changing; however, the role of Clinical Medical Assistant (CMA) is versatile healthcare member and is one of the most important members of the success in physician practice.
+Clinical Medical Assistant skills may vary among medical offices.
+The education and training are exciting fields of medical assisting, and this program will prepare students for a variety of clinical and administrative skills, making the CMAs an essential part of the health care team.
+According to data from 2020 with the Bureau of Labor Statistics, the average clinical medical assistant earned \$17.23 an hour, which equates to \$35,850 a year.
+The job outlook for this profession is 19% between 2019 and 2029, which is much faster than the national average.
+If you get the right education for this career, prospective students should have no trouble finding a job once the student completes the course.